Event Sub-Processes

 - Within a sub-process: Jumps within the same sub-process are permitted.

 - Jump to Start Event: Aborts the current sub-process instance and returns it to a waiting state.
+If no other activities are in progress in the workflow instance after the jump, the workflow is aborted.

 Domain Model Structure